suixinsuo/olympus-protocol/docs/GettingStarted.md

 > \$ yarn build-contracts

-This creates the concatenated contracts in `/build/` folder which can be used in Remix directly.
+This creates the concatenated contracts in the `/build/` folder which can be used in Remix directly.
 Copy the content of your file there and create a new file named ‘MyProduct.sol\` in Remix (don’t forget the .sol termination, otherwise, Remix won’t know how to compile it).

-If the compilation of Remix is successfully you can go to the run tab, and you will find all the list of contracts compiled in the current file.
-Choose the MyProduct in the list and click `create` or `deploy` to deploy to the selected network according to your metamask (Kovan testnet in this case).
+If Remix completes successfully, you can go to the run tab, and you will find the list of all contracts compiled in the current file.
+Choose MyProduct in the list and click `create` or `deploy` to deploy to the selected network according to your metamask (Kovan testnet in this case).

 Remix allows one single line input, separated by commas, or you can click on the arrow to fill input by input.
-After you submit remix will clear out your input, so we recommend to copy the "collapsed" in one line and copy it to somewhere, making it easier to repeat the tests.
+After you submit, remix will clear out your input, so we recommend that you copy the "collapsed" in one line and paste it somewhere convenient, making it easier to repeat the tests.

 For example, you can add these parameters to deploy an index. \> "Sample Fund","SFP","Testing fund","Funds","18"